Android-PowerUser/Windroid_11/README.md

 Icons by @yeyushengfan258

 ##### Other
-[Screen Operator](https://github.com/Android-PowerUser/ScreenOperator/) operate the Screen with AI.
+[Screen Operator](https://github.com/Android-PowerUser/ScreenOperator/) is an Android app that automatically operate the Screen with AI.